DalySoftware/ToDoDemo/README.md

 This is a simple demo application of a To Do list.
 It uses an ASP.NET backend, written with minimal APIs, and a React frontend, written with MUI components.

 The app has been deployed to Azure since they provide free credits.
 It uses a web app for the backend and a static website for the frontend.
+These are automatically deployed to the latest main commit via a Github action.

 Since this is just a demo project, there are some shortcuts taken: